Notable Performance Spotlight: Omnicom Group Inc. (OMC)

 Omnicom Group Inc. (OMC) STOCK PRICE MOVEMENT:

-Omnicom Group Inc. (OMC) stock price positioned at -8.12% from the 52 week high and situated at 8.39% from 52 week low.
-1551926 shares traded on hands while it’s an average volume stands with 1.68M shares.
-In last trading session, the stock received negative focus on shares from Traders.
-The stock has performed -1.75% and it registered share value at $78.14 in recent trade transaction.
-It has dividend yield of 3.33% and Payout Ratio is 41.80%.
+Omnicom Group Inc. (OMC) stock price positioned at -7.37% from the 52 week high and situated at 9.28% from 52 week low.
+1400709 shares traded on hands while it’s an average volume stands with 1.65M shares.
+In last trading session, the stock received positive focus on shares from Traders.
+The stock has performed 0.20% and it registered share value at $78.78 in recent trade transaction.
+It has dividend yield of 3.30% and Payout Ratio is 41.80%.

 PROFITABILITY RATIOS: The company’s net profit margin is 9.00%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 26.60% and Operating Margin is seen at 14.20%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 5.30%.
 Return on Equity (ROE) is 52.80% and Return on Investment (ROI) is 19.90%.